Our History

 1980s

-The Kat Barn & The Kitty Kottage
+The Kat Barn (left) & The Kitty Kottage (right)

 Originally named, The Kat Barn, this 1913 building served as our very first 'sanctuary building'.
 This building has endured multiple floods, the last one as recently as 2021.
+This building now houses all of our Feline Leukemia Residents.